 We mail the Magazine free of charge to alumni, parents, and friends of Washington College.
 Digital editions are hosted online.
 To suggest a story, to offer your feedback, or to change your mailing address, please contact the Editor.

 We Want Your News

 Have you published new work?
 Composed new music?
 Received a great promotion?
 Are you proud of an accomplishment you’d like to share with your friends and classmates?
-Click here to submit your Class Note, or find your Class correspondent here.
-The Magazine is published in February, June, and October, with the following Class Notes deadlines:
+Click here to submit your Class Note.
+Beginning in the 2020 fiscal year, the magazine will be published in January and July, with the following Class Notes deadlines:

 Please note that Class Notes are limited to 100 words and should be written in the third person.